Growing a mid-market company can be very challenging.

 - Can you keep the growth of buyers and suppliers in lockstep, so one side won’t outgrow the other?

-If you have considered all these factors and have checked off all the boxes, then you are absolutely ready to try out the matchmaker model to grow your company without needing to rely on VC, or external funding.
+If you have considered all these questions and checked off all the boxes, then you are ready to try out a matchmaker model.

 If all goes well, you’ll be able to grow your company faster than you may have thought possible.